Dear Board of Directors and Chief Executive Officer:

-Credit unions located in metropolitan areas that engage in certain types of residential mortgage lending and have assets exceeding $40 million must comply with Regulation C, which implements the Home Mortgage Disclosure Act (HMDA).1
+Credit unions located in metropolitan areas that engage in certain types of residential mortgage lending and that had assets exceeding $42 million as of December 31, 2012, must file a report regarding mortgage loan applications received during 2013.
+The filing is part of compliance with the Consumer Financial Protection Bureau’s Regulation C, which implements HMDA.1

-Credit unions that were subject to HMDA requirements in 2011 must submit loan/application register (LAR) data to the Federal Reserve Board (FRB) by March 1, 2012.
+Credit unions subject to HMDA requirements in calendar year 2013 (CY2013) must submit loan/application register (LAR) data to the Federal Reserve Board (FRB) by March 3, 2014.

-Credit unions subject to HMDA requirements for 2011 activity must submit LAR data to the FRB processing center by March 1, 2012.
-This requirement remains in place even if a credit union no longer has to accumulate HMDA data for applications processed during 2012.2
+Credit unions subject to HMDA requirements for CY2013 activity must submit LAR data to the FRB processing center by March 3, 2014.
+Credit unions meeting the filing criteria for CY2013 must comply even if they will no longer have to collect HMDA data during CY2014.2

 Credit unions with 25 or fewer entries on their LAR may report and submit the data in paper form.
-However, credit unions with more than 25 entries on their LAR must submit their reports in an automated, machine-readable form under one of the methods discussed on the FFIEC website at http://www.ffiec.gov/hmda/contactNCUA.htm (opens new window)
+However, credit unions with more than 25 entries on their LAR must submit their reports in an automated form under one of the methods discussed at http://www.ffiec.gov/hmda/contactNCUA.htm (opens new window)